ans-group/docs.ukfast.co.uk/source/ecommercestacks/shopware/opcache/opcache.md

 ~]# chown -R shopwareuser: opcache-gui
 ```

-You can then browse www.shopwaredomain.com/opcache-gui.
-We recommend password/ip redirection for this URI, we have guides on how to do this [here](/ecommercestacks/magento/magento2/restrictfilefolder)
+You can then browse `www.shopwaredomain.com/opcache-gui`.
+We recommend password / IP redirection for this URI.
+You can do this following our guide on [restricting file access](/ecommercestacks/magento/magento2/restrictfilefolder)

 ```eval_rst
   .. title:: Shopware Opcache